TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.5-vcdx-vs-vcox/_index.md

 From my interactions with customers, I notice that Infrastructure Architects are not leading Day 0 phase.
 They provide input to the Planning stage, but are not the lead architects driving it.
 The Infrastructure Architect tends to focus on **technical** bits, something that CFO and CIO value less (hence they spend less time on it).
 They also do not architect the operations.
 I see many seasoned VMware Architects not extending their influence beyond architecture.
 I think that's a lost opportunity because Day 1 and Day 2 is actually part of the same side.
 Think of it as [Mobius strip](http://en.wikipedia.org/wiki/M%C3%B6bius_strip).

 Inspired by the VCDX program, perhaps the world of multi-cloud operations needs a VCOX program.
 We need to write the guidebook.
 That's why I open source this book, so all the Operations Expert out there can collaborate and produce the best practice of operations.
+Certification wise, it can start at VCP level, such as VCP Operations Management.

 Service Architect and Business Architect are the next steps for Infrastructure Architect.
 I shared a story of a chef and his cooking back in 2014 during one of the [VMUG session](https://www.vmug.com/).